Keys live only in nodes whether in RAM or on disk.

 Prepared keys are adaptive formats.

-The first version of the 370 kernel used 8 byte keys in item space.
-A prepared key requires 3 pointers and in this kernel version we used 16 bit “pointers”.
-Now that isn’t much of a range of pointers so we allocated an array of 8 byte items.
+The first 370 kernel used 8 byte keys in item space.
+A prepared key requires 3 pointers and the early kernel used 16 bit “pointers”.
+16 bits isn’t much of a pointer range so we allocated an array of 8 byte items.
+Pointers within prepared keys only located things in item space.
 A 16 bit pointer was really a signed index into this array called item space.
 The index was signed to suit the instruction set of the 370.
 The virtual origin of the array was usually outside of the real array.
 The virtual origin was in a known register for most of the kernel.
 Node frames, the core table, queue heads, and a few miscellaneous things that need to be located by keys, were allocated in item space on 8 byte boundaries.
-A node occupied 19 consecutive items.
+A node occupied 19 consecutive items; three for the node header and 16 for the respective slots.
 Item space was thus 512KB which was ample in that early era.
 Nodes occupied the majority of item space.
-I learned this trick from the program logic manual for IBM’s PL/I Checkout Compiler.
+The core table occupies contiguous item space too—two items per core page frame.

 The most recent 370 kernel uses 16 byte items and a prepared key has three 32 bit standard pointers.